tradecraftio/tradecraft/doc/multisig-tutorial.md

 done
 ```

 Extract the xpub of each wallet.
 To do this, the `listdescriptors` RPC is used.
-By default, Freicoin single-sig wallets are created using path `m/44'/1'/0'` for PKH, `m/84'/1'/0'` for WPKH, `m/49'/1'/0'` for P2WPKH-nested-in-P2SH and `m/86'/1'/0'` for P2TR based accounts.
+By default, Freicoin single-sig wallets are created using path `m/44'/1'/0'` for PKH, `m/84'/1'/0'` for WPK, `m/49'/1'/0'` for P2WPK-nested-in-P2SH and `m/86'/1'/0'` for P2TR based accounts.
 Each of them uses the chain 0 for external addresses and chain 1 for internal ones, as shown in the example below.

 ```
-wpkh([1004658e/84'/1'/0']tpubDCBEcmVKbfC9KfdydyLbJ2gfNL88grZu1XcWSW9ytTM6fitvaRmVyr8Ddf7SjZ2ZfMx9RicjYAXhuh3fmLiVLPodPEqnQQURUfrBKiiVZc8/0/*)#g8l47ngv
+wpk([1004658e/84'/1'/0']tpubDCBEcmVKbfC9KfdydyLbJ2gfNL88grZu1XcWSW9ytTM6fitvaRmVyr8Ddf7SjZ2ZfMx9RicjYAXhuh3fmLiVLPodPEqnQQURUfrBKiiVZc8/0/*)#g8l47ngv

-wpkh([1004658e/84'/1'/0']tpubDCBEcmVKbfC9KfdydyLbJ2gfNL88grZu1XcWSW9ytTM6fitvaRmVyr8Ddf7SjZ2ZfMx9RicjYAXhuh3fmLiVLPodPEqnQQURUfrBKiiVZc8/1/*)#en65rxc5
+wpk([1004658e/84'/1'/0']tpubDCBEcmVKbfC9KfdydyLbJ2gfNL88grZu1XcWSW9ytTM6fitvaRmVyr8Ddf7SjZ2ZfMx9RicjYAXhuh3fmLiVLPodPEqnQQURUfrBKiiVZc8/1/*)#en65rxc5
 ```

 The suffix (after #) is the checksum.
 Descriptors can optionally be suffixed with a checksum to protect against typos or copy-paste errors.